RURBANIVE

 Partners:

-1. EREVNITIKO PANEPISTIMIAKO INSTITOUTO SYSTIMATON EPIKOINONION KAI YPOLOGISTON (Coordinator) (EL)
+1. EREVNITIKO PANEPISTIMIAKO INSTITOUTO SYSTIMATON EPIKOINONION KAI YPOLOGISTON (ICCS)

-However, the views expressed are solely those of the author(s) and do not necessarily reflect the views of the European Union or the European Research Agency (REA).
-Neither the European Union nor the supporting body can be held responsible for them.
+However, the views expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Agency.
+Neither the European Union nor the funding body can be held responsible for them.